A place-based high school semester program.

 What You Might Do

-- Interpret the mysteries of the Inca Trail and Machu Picchu with a traditional healer and anthropologist.
+- Interpret the history of the Inca Trail and Machu Picchu with a traditional healer and anthropologist.

 - Participate in community projects with indigenous Quichua families.

 - Navigate the swirly waters on the Jatun Yaku on a paddle raft.